📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 An overview of the mobile release pipeline

-A note on release styles
+A note on mobile release styles

-The first step in the mobile release process is the one which brings a release into existence: release branching.
-Fundamentally, when starting a release teams should be isolating production-ready code from any code still under development.
-Often this is accomplished by creating a dedicated “release branch” for each release.
-In some cases, teams will use their “master” branch as a snapshot of the code slated for production, while continuing everyday development on a separate development branch.
+The next step in the mobile release process is the one which brings a release into existence: release branching.
+When starting a release, teams should be isolating production-ready code from any code still under development.
+This is often accomplished by creating a dedicated “release branch” for each release.

-Continuous Integration (CI) – Build & Test
+Continuous Integration (CI) — Build and test

 With a release now defined and its code isolated, the team needs some way of validating any changes to the code in the release branch.
 Enter Continuous Integration (CI).